Louis & Mary Haddad Foundation Scholarship

 - Have a cumulative weighted GPA of 2.5 or better.

-- Submit an essay of no more than 500 words on the following: “Explain how your learning difference affected your ability to focus on your education, how you overcame that challenge, and what you plan for your education and career over the next few years.”
+- Submit an essay of up to 350 words on the following: “Explain how your learning difference affected your ability to focus on your education, how you overcame that challenge, and what you plan for your education and career over the next few years.”

-The Louis and Mary Haddad Foundation Scholarship utilizes the Suffolk Foundation’s common scholarship application form, which opens online on February 10, 2025.
-The application must be submitted online before the deadline of 11:59 pm, March 21, 2025.
+The Louis and Mary Haddad Foundation Scholarship utilizes the Suffolk Foundation’s common scholarship application form, which opens online in February 2026.
+The application must be submitted online before the deadline of 11:59 pm [date to be determined].
 For more information, contact the Foundation staff at office@suffolkfoundation.

 Awardees